ncphillips/blog/content/post/the-new-forestry-io.md

 +++
 Categories = []
-banner = "forestryio/images/new-forestry-io-cms.png"
+banner = "/forestryio/images/new-forestry-io-cms.png"
 date = "2016-11-01T19:36:26-04:00"
-description = "V2 of Forestry.io is live!
-We redesigned the UI, built a new editor and now you can deploy Forestry to your domain with your own branding." draft = false excerpt = "V2 of Forestry.io is live!
-We redesigned the UI, built a new editor and now you can deploy" show_author = true show_comments = true show_signup = true
+description = "V2 of Forestry.io is live.
+We redesigned the UI, built a new editor and now you can deploy Forestry to your domain with your custom branding." draft = true excerpt = "" show_author = true show_comments = true show_signup = true